Buy Seat Ateca Price, PPC or HP | Top Gear

 What are my trim options?

 Spend more money and you get more luxuries, obviously.
-The FR and the FR Sport are the, erm, sporty-looking ones.
+The FR and the FR Sport are the, erm, sportier looking ones.
 And they do look the part, with their big wheels and special trim.
-FR is enough – over SE Technology it adds better seats, ambient lighting and auto mirrors/headlights/wipers.
+FR is enough – over SE Technology it adds better seats, fancier look alloys, ambient lighting and auto mirrors/headlights/wipers.
+FR Sport adds 19in wheels, digital instrument panel and heated front seats.

 Advertisement - Page continues below